Bikes & Hikes

 Leaving the Car at Home

-We collaborated with Northeast Ohio Areawide Coordinating Agency (NOACA) to develop a citywide Bike Route Plan.
-This plan, completed summer 2008, identifies a network of on-road bike routes that connect major points of interest in the City, such as parks, schools, and shopping areas.
-We are working to identify funding sources and install bike route and share-the-road signs.
+The citywide Bike Route Plan identifies a network of on-road bike routes that connect major points of interest in the City, such as parks, schools, and shopping areas.

-We are also working with the City of Cleveland, University Circle, the City of Cleveland Heights and others to develop the Lake-to-Lakes Trail, a multi-purpose trail along the north side of Fairhill Road that connects the Shaker Lakes and Lake Erie (and ultimately, the Towpath Trail along the Ohio and Erie Canal).
-The Cleveland section is completed.
-The Planning Department is seeking grant funding for the Shaker Heights section.
+We worked with the City of Cleveland, University Circle Inc., the City of Cleveland Heights and others to develop the Lake-to-Lakes Trail, a multi-purpose trail along the north side of Fairhill Road that connects the Shaker Lakes and Lake Erie (and ultimately, the Towpath Trail along the Ohio and Erie Canal).

 Children under the age of 14 are required to ride their bike on the sidewalk.
 Persons 14 years of age and older may operate a bicycle on the roadways.
 Every person operating a bicycle upon a sidewalk shall yield the right of way to all pedestrians.

-All cyclists must obtain an annual bicycle license from the Police Department.
-Bike helmets are required for all riders over the age of 5 and may be purchased from the Health Department.
+Residents are encouraged to obtain a bicycle license from the Police Department.
+Bike helmets are required for all riders over the age of 5.

 Where to Walk and Ride

-Everywhere!—Approximately 200 miles of sidewalks and neighborhood streets with low speed limits provide numerous opportunities for all skill levels.
+Everywhere!—approximately 200 miles of sidewalks and neighborhood streets with low speed limits provide numerous opportunities for all skill levels.
 Check out this illustrated map of Shaker's great outdoors chock full of places to go for fun and exercise.